ajokela/mcdrag/emulator/EMU8080_SETUP.md

 ## Troubleshooting

+### WebDB Not Supported Error
 If you see "WebDB not supported" error:
 - Check browser console for polyfill loading messages
 - Ensure JavaScript is enabled
 - Try a different browser (Chrome/Edge/Firefox recommended)

+### Terminal Display Issues
+If the terminal cursor doesn't align with typed text:
+- The CSS fixes in emu8080.html force consistent font sizing
+- Line height is set to 16px for proper spacing
+- Auto-scroll is enabled via MutationObserver

+### Text Not Scrolling
+If terminal text builds up without scrolling:
+- Auto-scroll JavaScript watches for content changes
+- Scrolls to bottom on every keypress
+- Custom scrollbar styling shows scroll position

 ## Files Not in Git